Last updated on July 8th, 2019 at 02:36 pm

 2. I could call MGE and they could help us

 A week later, I decided to call and spoke with Dr. Greg Winteregg.
 I immediately signed up for the MGE Communication & Sales Seminars (ABCs) and came to Seminar B. The ABCs were amazing!
-Before my first one, we were making $30,000 per month.
-Right after Seminar B, I started making $65,000 per month — it immediately doubled!
+Right after the second seminar, or collections immediately doubled!

 I then learned how to properly present treatment plans and bring patients uptone and get them to accept treatment — just from the ABCs alone!
 After the ABCs, I established a proper Sales Line (editor’s note: we cover the basics of Sales Line – the process to follow from a new patient calling in through treatment acceptance and commencing treatment – at the ABC Seminars and detail it fully at the MGE Graduate Sales Team Seminar) in the office and my income virtually doubled overnight!